simeydotme/svelte-range-slider-pips/README.md

 ### Svelte 3

-Because of the code in Range Slider Pips 3, it is now incompatible with Svelte version 3.
+⚠ Because of new code added in Range Slider v3, it is incompatible with Svelte version 3.

-If you are unable to upgrade your project, then I suggest looking for [Svelte-Range-Slider-Pips version `2.3.1`](https://github.com/simeydotme/svelte-range-slider-pips/tree/2.3.1) which will not be upgraded, but it's still pretty robust.
+If you are unable to upgrade your project to Svelte4/Svelte5, then I suggest looking for [Svelte-Range-Slider-Pips version `2.3.1`](https://github.com/simeydotme/svelte-range-slider-pips/tree/2.3.1) which will not be upgraded, but it's still pretty robust.
 You can install it like so;

 ```bash